 Other U.S. financial industry regulations, such as the Securities Exchange Act of 1934, include strict provisions for capturing business communications.
 This is extremely difficult to enforce as employees can communicate about business on personal devices not connected to the network.
 Although capturing business communications is separate from cybersecurity, corporate boards and business leaders view it as a related business risk involving devices.
 While there is no solution for monitoring business communications on devices not connected to a company’s network, there are many devices connected to the network that are unmanaged.
 More than those that are managed.
 By managing all network-connected devices, organizations can better capture business communications and strengthen their compliance.

-CISOs in financial services can attest the challenges in complying with new cybersecurity regulations.
+CISOs in the financial sector face mounting challenges in adhering to financial cybersecurity regulations.
 Now, that the SEC ratchet up its enforcement against CISOs that fail to properly disclose their cybersecurity risks (e.g. naming SolarWinds CISO as a defender), a much better management of ALL devices accessing the networks and their associated risks is a must have component of the organization’s cybersecurity and compliance.